PezzottiCarlo/Gestione-Caldaia/README.md

 # GestioneCaldaia
-Project for displaying temperature and humidity of a boiler
+Project for displaying temperature and humidity of a boiler.

 To install (server / client):
 For the server part I used nodejs.